Adam Clark Square – What on Earth?

-The Hungarian verison of Adam Clark Square is Clark Ádám tér, and yes it really is called that.
+The Hungarian version of Adam Clark Square is Clark Ádám tér, and yes that really is it’s name.
 So how did a Hungarian square, and a fairly important and central one at that, get such a name?

 Actually two Brits both named Clark (though unrelated) were responsible for the construction of the Széchenyi Chain Bridge.
 William Tierney Clark was the architect (who based this one on a smaller bridge of his over the River Thames at Marlow) and Adam Clark was the chief construction engineer, who later settled here.
-He did so much for the city and was such a character, that the square on the Western side of the bridge is named after him.
+He did so much for the city and was such a character, that the square on the Western side of the bridge bears his name.

 Adam Clark the saboteur?

 He famously protected “his” bridge from destruction in 1849, when the retreating Habsburgs wanted to blow it up to slow the rebel forces.
-(He had been working on for 10 years, and it was only freshly completed, so he was understandably attached to it.)
+He was working on it for 10 years, and it was only freshly completed.
+Not surprisingly he was understandably fond of it.
 Apparently he flooded the chain chambers, where the ends of the great chains are secured into the rock of the hill, and also dismantled the pumps, so explosives couldn’t be laid there.
 Dynamite was tried on the main roadway, but this did not put the bridge out of action.
 Just a few weeks later, the Hungarian army announced that they would now have to blow the bridge for strategic reasons, and once again poor Clark went out on a limb.
 No action-hero stuff this time, but he did convince General Dembinszky to stand down.

 Sights around the Square

 The huge tunnel cutting right through to the other side of the Buda Castle Hill was also by Adam Clark.